Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 If not done in time, it could affect other teeth, your health, and, in turn, your baby’s health.

-Between 15-20 weeks, the second trimester is a much better time duration for this dental activity.
-When you’re also somewhat comfortable laying down on the chair without any issues.
+Between 15-20 weeks, the second trimester is a much better time for this dental activity, when you’re also somewhat comfortable lying down on the chair without any issues.

 In the first trimester, the baby’s vital organs are developing.
 You would want to avoid every possible risk, including getting any dental procedure done or taking pain relievers or antibiotics.